Hello my darlings! In today’s post I am going to tell you how to bleach your hair at home step by step.

 Virgin hair lightens faster than dyed hair.
 Light brown hair lightens faster than dark brown hair.
 A thin tuft of hair lightens faster than a thick one.
 A full strand of hair takes longer to clear than just the root.

 In any case, it is important to check every so often to ensure progress.
-As soon as we reach the desired color we must remove the discoloration.
+As soon as we reach the desired color we must remove the bleaching.

-Remove the discoloration by rinsing it with water.
+Remove the bleaching by rinsing it with water.
 You don’t need to use shampoo.

-In this post I tell you how to nuance wicks.
-It will also serve to nuance the discoloration.
+In this post I tell you how to tone up highlights.
+It will also serve to tone up highlights.

 How many grams of bleach is needed for all hair?